Frequently Asked Question

 Designed by Dr. Erin Papp, all scleral lenses are custom-made to match the exact contours of your eyes.
 A topographer digitally maps out the exact dimensions and shape of your eyes resulting in custom-designed scleral lenses that ensure maximum comfort and acuity.
 Thanks to our latest technology, we can provide microscopic precision when developing each scleral lens.

-Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.